 It can be.
 This service is provided by a registered physiotherapist within the physiotherapist’s scope of professional practice, therefore, if your Health Benefits Plan covers physiotherapy then you can submit your official receipt for reimbursement.
-The amount reimbursed will depend on the type of Plan you have.
-Please check your Plan for Physiotherapy coverage.
+The amount reimbursed will depend on the type of plan you have.
+Please check your plan for physiotherapy coverage.

-No. In the Province of Alberta you do not need a referral from a Physician to see a Registered Physiotherapist, therefore, a referral is NOT required for Physio-Yoga Therapy as it is delivered by a Registered Physiotherapist.
-However, some Health Insurance Plans require a Physician’s referral in order to reimburse you.
-Please check if your Plan requires this.
+No. In the province of Alberta you do not need a referral from a physician to see a registered physiotherapist.
+A referral is not required for this physiotherapy approach that integrates yoga, as it is delivered by a registered physiotherapist.
+However, some Health Insurance Plans require a physician’s referral in order to reimburse you.
+Please check if your plan requires this.

-Your first Physio-Yoga Therapy session will include a complete physiotherapy assessment so that an individualized treatment plan can be developed to accurately address your specific needs and goals.
+Your first session will include a complete physiotherapy assessment so that an individualized treatment plan can be developed to accurately address your specific needs and valued goals.
 The assessment includes an in depth ‘interview’ (spending time with you in conversation and discussion) to help understand your complaints, situation, expectations, values and goals.
 A thorough physical examination is included to assess movement, breathing, awareness and how these may be relevant to your pain, condition or other issues.
 Sometimes special physical tests commonly used in physiotherapy (non-invasive) are indicated to help make an appropriate physiotherapy diagnosis.

-The recommended treatment plan will be reviewed and discussed prior to commencing treatment.
+The recommended treatment plan is created, reviewed and discussed together.

 An initial assessment is required prior to participating in a specialty class to screen for any precautions or contraindications and to determine your level of function, special considerations, goals and readiness for the class setting.
 It is recommended that some people participate in a few private sessions prior to attending the class; whereas others are appropriate to begin the class immediately.
-This will be discussed with the Physiotherapist at the time of your assessment.
+This will be discussed with the physiotherapist at the time of your assessment.

-This widely varies from person to person and completely depends on pre-existing and current conditions and the nature of the present complaints, mind-body awareness, dedication to your practise, mindset, personality, current lifestyle situation, social support, access to resources and personal choices.
-This is a process that takes time to build and progress towards health and wellness that is designed for you, the individual; not a cookie cutter exercise program for your specific condition.
+This widely varies from person to person and completely depends on pre-existing and current conditions and the nature of the present complaints, mind-body awareness, dedication to your practice, mindset, personality, current lifestyle situation, social support, access to resources and personal choices.
+This is a process that takes time to build and progress towards health and wellness that is designed for you, the individual; not a cookie cutter exercise program for a specific condition.

 The goal is to inspire, educate, and empower you to take an active approach to your rehabilitation or health maintenance program.
-Regular home practise is essential and will be encouraged.
-The benefits will be evident both on and off your mat in the early stages of a devoted practise.
+Regular home practice is essential and will be supported and encouraged in a variety of ways.
+The benefits are often evident in the early stages of a devoted practice.

-**However, in order for your home practise to be effective, it must be performed safely, appropriately, and be unique to your specific needs.
+In order for your home practice to be effective, it must be performed safely, appropriately, and be unique to your specific needs.
 This takes time to develop.
-Therefore, those signing up for “just one visit to get some exercises”, will likely not gain the benefits that Physio-Yoga Therapy can ideally provide.
+Therefore, those expecting “just one visit to get some exercises”, will likely not gain the benefits that this type of approach can ideally provide.

-Please contact Shelly Prosko in order to schedule your first Physio-Yoga Therapy session.
+Please contact Shelly Prosko to schedule your first session.